Cork GAA will have fight on its hands to hang onto top prospect

 "We came here to win today."

-In his SportsJOE match report, Niall McIntyre wrote, 'Patrick Campbell, that sharpshooter from Nemo Rangers was the main man for the Rebels who got goals at the right times to keep Mayo at arms' length the whole game long.
+In his SportsJOE match report, back in 2019, Niall McIntyre wrote, 'Patrick Campbell, that sharpshooter from Nemo Rangers was the main man for the Rebels who got goals at the right times to keep Mayo at arms' length the whole game long.

 'It was Cork's day...
 That man Campbell made sure of it.
 There were no less than six minutes on the clock when he drew first blood for the Reds.
 A loose Mayo kick-out was latched onto before he punished the goalkeeper with an exhibition for a rounded finish.'